Mohanavadivel-git/caasworkshop/lessons/7-buildintro.md

 There are a variety of different inputs that `BuildConfigs` accept.
 The simple way that we will be using is directly providing a `Dockerfile` within the `BuildConfig`.

 Another way to provide an input for a `BuildConfig` is through GitHub.
-This does require extra steps (which will be discussed later in the workshop) to setup the authenitcation with GitHub.
+This does require extra steps to setup the authenitcation with GitHub.
 When set up, the `BuildConfig` can then clone your repository and will have access to your code.
 Most importantly, it can have access to a `Dockerfile` that you provide in the GitHub repository.

 ### Strategy

 There are two types of strategies that are available in CaaS: Docker and Source.

 Docker strategies are what we will use in the workshop, which is when a `Dockerfile` is provided.
 A source strategy, called a `Source-to-Image` (S2I) build, simply takes as input your source code.
+There are advantages to using the S2I approach, which you can review [here](https://docs.openshift.com/container-platform/4.2/builds/build-strategies.html#build-strategy-s2i_build-strategies).

 ### Outputs

 The output of a `BuildConfig` is a container image.
 That container image will be stored in Quay.
-The container image can be output to other locations other than Quay, but for images deployed to Openshift, Quay is the preferred container image store.
+The container image can be output to image registries other than Quay, but for images deployed to Openshift, Quay is the preferred container image store.

 ### Triggers